praxis-labs/praxis-react-dormitory/README.md

  - After adding each student, the form should be cleared out.

 ### Note:
-- Retrieve the list of college students from the `studentsList.js` file.
+- Retrieve the list of college students from the `studentsList.ts` file.

 The following data-testid attributes are required in the component for the tests to pass: